weixu000/CSE167-final/README.md

     - `Transform` member for world-model transformation
     - `draw` draw the tree, `update` update the tree in game loop
     - graph is strict tree structure
+        - `Group` is node that has child nodes
         - `addChild` another `Node` as child nodes
         - `parent` member to find its parent in the tree
         - `std::list<std::unique_ptr<Node>>` to store child nodes, raw pointers as handles to them